Department of Marketing

 MKT 4353.
 Service Operations Management.
 (3-0) 3 Credit Hours.

-Prerequisites: MKT 3013 with a grade of "C-" or better.
+Prerequisite: MKT 3013 with a grade of "C-" or better.
 In-depth examination of operations management practices in service-oriented environments.
 Subjects embrace materials from operations management, logistics, marketing, economics, and management in a broad spectrum of service organizations.
 The course looks at strategic concepts in modern service management and presents analytical tools for business decision making.
 Topics include, but are not limited to, service quality, process design, facility location analysis and site selection, waiting line models, inventory management in services, demand forecasting, workforce scheduling, learning curve models, overbooking, service supply chain, and integrated service operations management.
 (Same as MS 4353.
 Credit cannot be earned for both MKT 4353 and MS 4353.
 Marketing majors cannot take MS 4353 as an upper-division Marketing elective.)
-Differential Tuition: $126.
+This course has Differential Tuition.
+Course Fee: BISP $10; BTSI $15.41; LRB1 $15.41.

 MKT 4893.
 Marketing Capstone.
 (3-0) 3 Credit Hours.

 Prerequisites: MKT 3013 with a grade of "C-" or better, senior standing, and 12 additional semester credit hours in marketing.
 The course focuses on integrating marketing functions, processes, and concepts into coherent and effective marketing decision making.
 (Formerly titled "Marketing Strategy.")
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 MKT 4913.
 Independent Study.
 (0-0) 3 Credit Hours.

 Prerequisites: A 3.0 Carlos Alvarez College of Business grade point average, MGT 3003 and MKT 3013 with a grade of "C-" or better, 9 additional semester credit hours in marketing, senior standing, and permission in writing from the instructor, the Department Chair, and the Dean of the Carlos Alvarez College of Business.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $126.
+This course has Differential Tuition.

 MKT 4933.
 Internship in Marketing.
 (0-0) 3 Credit Hours.